flyway/flywaydb.org/documentation/database/redshift.md

 - The v2 JDBC driver is available as source from [Github](https://github.com/aws/amazon-redshift-jdbc-driver) rather than Maven Central.
 There appear to be issues with it at the time of writing which mean that transactions cannot be used, and it is therefore not a direct substitute for the v1 driver.
-We do not recommend its use.
+We do not support its use.

 ### Example